dobladov/astro-blog/src/content/blog/srr-with-bun-and-react/index.md

 ---
 title: SSR with Bun and React
 pubDate: 2025-01-28
-description: How to set up a server side rendered server using Bun, react and react-router
+description: How to set up a server side rendered app using Bun, react and react-router
 tags: [javascript, deno, node, bun, ssr, react, development, programming, deno]
 draft: false
 ---